Mayuri-Saha18/Farfetch_Clone/README.md

 Farfetch is a British-Portuguese online luxury fashion retail platform that sells products from over 700 boutiques and brands from around the world.From this website you can buy clothes,shoes, and other accessories also.

+### `Functionalities`

+   - User can login and signup
+   - User can filter and sort the products according to price, and category
+   - User can add to cart the product and  updated price will reflect and also can delete the products also
+   - Checkout
+   -
+# Home_page

 ![image](https://user-images.githubusercontent.com/105915693/195300659-85932cd8-6661-42ac-b4e0-3ed706bc9661.png)
 ![image](https://user-images.githubusercontent.com/105915693/195300795-5b630e52-628b-4295-898e-54db89ca49fe.png)
 ![image](https://user-images.githubusercontent.com/105915693/195300962-c100bd36-cd93-4170-9701-21d396c38e9b.png)
 ![image](https://user-images.githubusercontent.com/105915693/195306023-17e1792c-d0fc-4e6b-96ec-1e985c3937b8.png)
 # Login
 ![image](https://user-images.githubusercontent.com/105915693/195306358-bb4a634a-eb13-4658-b6b0-2b418ded81de.png)

 # Kids_page
 ![image](https://user-images.githubusercontent.com/105915693/195300962-c100bd36-cd93-4170-9701-21d396c38e9b.png)